SwissDataScienceCenter/renku/docs/user/cli-installation.rst

 Installing from source
 ----------------------

-Using conda, we can very easily install renku from source into an isolated environment.
+Using ``conda``, we can very easily install renku from source into an isolated environment.

 Bleeding-edge